 Implementation Strategies

-Develop a comprehensive storm water management plan for the village core area
+Recommend development of a comprehensive storm water management plan for the village core area

-Implement Low Impact Development (LID) best practices and preventative maintenance practices on all future county road improvement and maintenance projects in the plan area.
+Recommend Low Impact Development (LID) best practices and preventative maintenance practices on all future county road improvement and maintenance projects in the plan area.

-In general, use bar ditches in lieu of curb and gutter.
+Support bar ditches in lieu of curb and gutter.

-Illegal and Dangerous Driveways
+Dangerous Driveways

-Existing illegal and dangerous driveways continue to pose a danger to vehicles, cyclists, pedestrians and equestrians.
+Existing non-conforming and dangerous driveways continue to pose a danger to vehicles, cyclists, pedestrians and equestrians.

 Implementation Strategies

-Require all future county road improvement and maintenance projects to inventory all driveways within the project area and include improvements to mitigate existing illegal or dangerous driveways.
+Recommend all future county road improvement and maintenance projects to inventory all driveways within the project area and include improvements to mitigate existing non-conforming or dangerous driveways.

-Establish enforceable standards including thorough inspection processes to prevent future problem driveways, (see Enforcement page 48)

-Bridge Improvement/ Replacement

-The bridge on Big Tesuque Canyon just beyond the intersection with 72 A may be unsafe due to its age and deteriorating condition.
-It should be assessed to determine its condition and provide appropriate mitigation measures.

-Dark Night Sky Lighting Standards
+Dark Night Sky Lighting Standards In accordance with Nigh Sky Protection Act

 Preserve the true natural night sky that our ancestors enjoyed.